 A Taste of Success: Writing, Fundraising and Marketing a Fringe Hit

-After a successful run of 'Hitler's Tasters' at the Edinburgh Fringe, we speak with writer Michelle Kholos Brooks and actress MaryKathryn Kopp about adapting historical accounts, bringing a show to Edinburgh from the US, and the Indiegogo campaign that made it all possible.
+After a successful run of 'Hitler's Tasters' at the Edinburgh Fringe in 2019, we spoke with writer Michelle Kholos Brooks and actress MaryKathryn Kopp about adapting historical accounts, bringing a show to Edinburgh from the US, and the Indiegogo campaign that made it all possible.

 I know it sounds really simplistic, but you just have to sit your butt down and write a lot of stuff.